We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-sethnyc +0 points · over 4 years ago Original Poster
+sethnyc +0 points · about 5 years ago Original Poster

 Question.
 Does anyone else get anxiety/panic attacks with the Dream Tap?
 Anyone fear the device will get stuck and won’t come out?
 What about the feeling of claustrophobia when it’s in your mouth?
 Looking for personal stories of how people have gotten beyond this kind of anxiety.
 Thanks in advance.